developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 UPPER
 YEAR

-## Running Queries Directly on Azure Synapse Analytics Through Dremio[​](#running-queries-directly-on-azure-synapse-analytics-through-dremio "Direct link to Running Queries Directly on Azure Synapse Analytics Through Dremio")
+## Running Queries Directly on Azure Synapse Analytics Through Dremio

 Dremio users can pass queries through Dremio to run on Azure Synapse Analytics.
 Doing so can sometimes decrease query execution times.
 For more information, see [Querying Relational-Database Sources Directly](/current/help-support/advanced-topics/external-queries/).